+For plant-based, gluten-free pizza, try the sundried tomato and also the wild mushroom and spinach pizza at Alchemy (and finish off with a refreshing scoop of raw ice cream).
 Check out The Shady Shack in Canggu for a post-surf lunch or brunch.
 Sit indoors or soak up the sunshine and beach breeze outdoors with your smoothie and burger.

-What to Pack for Bali
+6. What to Pack for Bali

-A set of staples, with sandals or thongs, tank tops, shorts and also a long sleeved top and loose long pants or skirt so as to be able to enter temples or sacred places while maintaining adequate cover, will get your through your first holiday to Bali.
-Sunscreen, sunglasses and a hat are all advised, also.
-You can buy an adaptor for the power points from any of the local supermarkets and it’s much cheaper than at the airport or in Australia.
+A set of staples, with tank tops, shorts and also a long-sleeved top and loose long pants or skirt so as to be able to enter temples or sacred places while maintaining adequate cover, will get you through your first holiday to Bali.
+Sunscreen, sunglasses, swimwear and a hat are all advised, also.
+If you’re visiting during the wet season, don’t forget your rain jacket.

 As for shoes, sandals or thongs are a must, but it might also be a good idea to pack a pair of hiking boots if you have a trek or two on your itinerary.
 Note, as well, that some nightclubs don’t allow guests to wear flip flops or sandals, so if you want to do some partying, be sure to pack an appropriate pair of shoes.